docker-archive/classicswarm/README.md

 *libswarm* is a toolkit for composing network services.

-At its core, it defines a standard way for services in a distributed system to communicate with each other.
+It defines a standard interface for services in a distributed system to communicate with each other.
 This lets you:

-1. Use them as building blocks to compose complex architectures
+1. Compose complex architectures from reusable building blocks
 2. Avoid vendor lock-in by swapping any service out with another

 An extensive library of services is included, and you can also write your own using a simple API.